farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 > - _Finding dirt on the government to expose corruption._
 > - _Convincing the real king to take back what is theirs._
 > - _Finding money to hire mercenaries to fight an eventual war._

+# Attachment | Extras

+If you want to resist a `consequence`, but don’t want to make a `determination roll`, you can decide to break one of your `attachment`.
+Doing so cancels the consequence outright.

+However, this can only be done when it makes sense narratively, and that particular mod cannot be used until time is taken to repair or reacquire it.

+To re-require or repair a MOD, the PC needs to start a `project progress clock` and track it on their character sheet.
+The clock starts at 4 segments, but may have more segments if the mod is complicated to repair, if it was heavily damaged, or if it is difficult to reacquire.

+To make progress on the project, a character may only roll to repair a "broken" attachment when they have the appropriate amount of downtime.

+Once the project is completed, the character is permitted to use the attachment in the fiction, and is allowed to block a new consequence by breaking it once again.

 # Licencing